philthompson/blog/gen/static/nfl-elo/faq.md

 <h3><a name="How-Accurate"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> How accurate are these ratings?</h3>

 This Elo rating model was tuned by backtesting against 8,200+ games NFL games from 1994 through 2024.
 Over that span of it correctly picks winners in 65.84% of games, trailing the Vegas straight-up pick rate of 66.63% (according to <a target="_blank" href="https://www.sportsoddshistory.com/nfl-game-odds/">sportsoddshistory.com</a>), though it did meet or exceed Vegas's pick rate in 8 of the past 14 seasons.
-This model also does well compared to many "experts" on <a target="_blank" href="https://nflpickwatch.com/nfl">NFL Pickwatch</a>.
+This model also does better than the average game picker at <a target="_blank" href="https://www.nflpickspage.com/sitestats.php?year=2025&view=su">NFL Picks Page</a>.
 That being said, these ratings and rankings are not intended for use in informing sports betting decisions.
 This is a simple Elo model derived from a minimal data set and it does not account for many relevant factors that may impact game outcomes.
 The accuracy of this model for past seasons is not necessarily indicative of its accuracy for the current or future seasons.

 <a target="_blank" href="https://philthompson.me/s/img/2025/20250909-By-Season-Vs-Vegas-1994-2024.png">This chart</a> shows the pick rates by season between Vegas and the newest (at the time of writing) Elo models for the 2025 season.